Strabes/nlp/README.md

-# nlp
+# nlpy - A package for Natural Language Modeling with Python

-Natural Language Processing
+This package is designed for use with `tensorflow` and/or `torch`